raindrop313/ComfyUI_SD3_Flowedit/README.md

 Follow this [workflow](example_workflows/example_SD3_SD3.5_Flowedit.json) to get started.

 To use ComfyUI nodes that support Flux in FlowEdit, refer to [ComfyUI-Fluxtapoz](https://github.com/logtd/ComfyUI-Fluxtapoz).
-This project's source code is based on modifications of ComfyUI-Fluxtapoz.
+This project's code is based on modifications of ComfyUI-Fluxtapoz.

 ![lighthouse](https://github.com/user-attachments/assets/711c3477-150b-44d8-9644-f68c1616af2c)